xlladdins/xll/docs/Excel4MacrosQ-Scopy.md

 **Remarks**

-If there is no routing slip, returns \#N/A. If an error occurs or routing is not enabled for the system, returns \#VALUE!.
+If there is no routing slip, returns \#N/A. If an error occurs or routing is not enabled for the system, returns \#VALUE\!.

 **Related Functions**